leewtai/leewtai.github.io/usecases_data/flight_turn_around/README.md

 ## Introduction

-One of the key metrics airlines track is their turn-around time at airports.
+One of the key metrics airlines and airports track is the turn-around time for each plane at airports.
 Shorter turn-around time are valuable because they can lead to higher usage for planes and also because long turn-around times can often highlight issues early on with the machines or operations.